aaowens/PSID.jl/README.md

 # PSID.jl

+The Panel Study of Income Dynamics (PSID) is a longitudinal public dataset which has been following a collection of families and their descendants since 1968.
+It provides a breadth of information about labor supply and life-cycle dynamics.
+More information is available at https://psidonline.isr.umich.edu/.

 This package produces a labeled panel of individuals with a consistent individual ID across time.
 You provide a JSON file describing the variables you want.
 An example input file can be found at [examples/user_input.json.](https://github.com/aaowens/PSID.jl/blob/master/examples/user_input.json).
 Currently only variables in the family files can be added, but in the future it should be possible to support variables in the individual files or the supplements.

 # Instructions